vitrstudio/vitruviux-infra/README.md

 These NACLs enhance security by providing fine-grained control over network traffic.

 ### Deployment S3
-This module provisions an S3 bucket to store deployment artifacts for the Planter application.
+This module provisions an S3 bucket to store deployment artifacts for the vitruviux application.
 It includes the following features:
 - **Storage for Deployment Artifacts:** Used to store Terraform state files and application code.
 - **Lifecycle Management:** Automatically deletes deployment artifacts older than one day to optimize storage usage.
 - **IAM Policy:** Grants EC2 instances read access to the deployment bucket for retrieving necessary files.